tobiasbriones/images/README.md

 ### Recommended Attribution

-The images have a name, suppose the image name is *"image-x.png"*, by formatting the image name (removing the file extension, replacing "-" by one whitespace and capitalizing) we have that the formatted image name is *"Image X"*.
-An image is related to its project which has a given folder in this repository, suppose that the root folder is located at *https://github.com/TobiasBriones/images/tree/main/software-xyz*, so that *Image X* belongs to *Software XYZ*.
+The images have a name; suppose the image name is: *image-x.png*.
+To format an image name: remove the file extension, replace "-" with one white-space, and capitalize the name.
+By formatting the image name, then we have that the formatted image name is: *Image X*.

+An image is related to its project that has a given folder in this repository.
+Suppose that the root folder is located at *https://github.com/TobiasBriones/images/tree/main/software-xyz* so that *Image X* belongs to *Software XYZ*.
 Now the attribution notice goes as follows:

 > "Image X" by Tobias Briones is licensed under CC-BY-4.0.
 Available at
 > https://github.com/TobiasBriones/images/tree/main/software-xyz